Expect a bumpy ride this week when FDA advisers consider Covid-19 booster shots - KESQ

 Schaffner added that the Biden administration’s action came as a surprise to doctors and scientists.

-He compared it to when President Donald Trump last year pronounced certain approaches, such as the drug hydroxychloroquine, as treatments for Covid-19 even though no studies had been done.
+He compared it to when President Donald Trump last year announced that the drug hydroxychloroquine could treat Covid-19 even though no studies had yet been done.
+Studies then showed Trump was wrong.

 What Trump did “profoundly upset people,” Schaffner said, and “it was not anticipated that anything like that would happen in the current administration.”